You will receive guidance in doctoral studies by several actors:

 The library maintains the UEF eRepository (eRepo), an open access materials repository, that contains theses and publications of the University of Eastern Finland, self-archived versions of articles and metadata of research data made available by our researchers.

 The objective of UEF publishing and data policy is to ensure that research data produced with public financing is broadly utilisable for the scientific community and the society at large.
 This requires the methods, results, data and publications of a research study to be opened.
 More information about open science and open publishing on Library’s webpages.
-The Library organises a course on Basics of Open and Responsible Science (2 ECTS) for the Doctoral School.
+The Library organises a course on Basics of Open and Responsible Science (2 ECTS) as part of the researcher’s transferable skills studies.
 It provides basic information on the topic.

 One of the Finnish Open Science policy goals is, that all research projects create a data management plan (DMP), which ensures that the research data is treated in a manner that it can reliably verified and/or opened.